mikeoliphant/neural-amp-modeler-lv2/README.md

 For more information on model type support, see the [NeuralAudio](https://github.com/mikeoliphant/NeuralAudio) repository, which is where the model handling code lives.

+## Input Calibration

+The expected input level to the plugin is 12dBu.
+For models that include input level information, they will be calibrated against this level.
+If you know the input level of your audio interface, you should adjust the input level relative to the expected 12dBu to provide the appropriate signal level to the model.

 ### Building

 First clone the repository: